 Find out if the veterinarian provides written estimates for services.
 Are payment plans or financial assistance options available if you need them?
 If you have pet insurance, does the clinic accept your plan?
 Are you provided with a detailed explanation of services for every visit?

 Check on Professional Accreditations and Experience

 How many veterinarians and licensed veterinary technicians are on staff?
-Find out how long they have been in practice, and about their education and training background.
+Find out how long they’ve been in practice and ask about their education and training background.
 Do they participate in continuing education?
 Are they accredited by the American Animal Hospital Association (AAHA)?
-Are the veterinarians members of a professional veterinary association such as the American Veterinary Medical Association and their state or local veterinary association?
+Are the veterinarians members of a professional veterinary association, such as the American Veterinary Medical Association and their state or local veterinary association?

 Visit the Veterinarian’s Office With Your Dog